patinnc/patinnc.github.io/README.md

 The source code repo is [https://github.com/patinnc/oppat](https://github.com/patinnc/oppat)

-Below is one of the OPPAT chartsr.
+Below is one of the OPPAT charts.
 The 'cpu_busy' chart shows what is running on each CPU and the events that happen on each cpu.
 For example, the green circle shows a spin.x thread running on CPU 1.
 The red circle shows some of the events occurring on CPU1.
 This chart is modeled after trace-cmd's kernelshark chart.
+More info on the cpu_busy chart is in [chart-types section](#chart-types)
 ![a screen shot of the cpu busy chart](images/cpu_busy.png)

 Full (but covering a short interval of ~1 second) visualzation files, see: